 Have you ever wanted to let certain companies know you’re looking for a job without broadcasting your status to your entire professional network?
 Well, now you can.
 LinkedIn recently rolled out a feature that lets you privately tell recruiters you’re seeking a new opportunity.
 Here’s how it works:

-- On the homepage, click “Jobs” in the navigation bar at the top center.
+- On the homepage, click “Jobs” in the navigation bar at the top.

 - From there, you can highlight what you’re looking for in your next job, including:

 But what about privacy you ask?
-Good news—only recruiters who use LinkedIn's Recruiter product can access this data; the professional platform will hide your info from everyone at your company.
+Good news—only recruiters who use LinkedIn's Recruiter product can access this data; the professional platform will take steps to hide your info from everyone at your company (though it doesn’t guarantee complete privacy).

 Whether you’re anxiously looking for your next job or passively keeping a pulse on potential opportunities, you’d be wise to avoid tipping off your current employer.
 Take action today by following the four steps I’ve outlined, and you’ll not only keep your situation with your boss and co-workers comfortable, but you’ll also catch the eye of recruiters looking to fill positions that are a match for you.